Mindfulness & Grief Coach Certification Program

 If you would like to pay over time, you may select the PayPal checkout option and apply for a payment plan directly through PayPal.
 Approval and installment terms are determined by PayPal at checkout.

 A grief coach is a non-clinical professional who provides support, structure, and mindfulness-based tools to help people adapt to life after loss.
-Unlike a therapist, a grief coach focuses on present-moment coping and rebuilding a sense of purpose rather than diagnosing or treating mental health conditions.
+Unlike a therapist, a coach focuses on present-moment coping and rebuilding a sense of purpose rather than diagnosing or treating mental health conditions.

 Who is this training for?